SAP-archive/cloud-sample-spaceflight-java/-exercises-/01-Setup/README.md

    <p align="center"><img width="320" src="res/pic202.png" alt="Refresh Web IDE workspace"> </p>

 3. In a final step click on `Cloud Foundry` in the `Workspace Preferences` In the field for the `API endpoint` select the first item `https://api.cf.eu10.hana.ondemand.com`.
 The values for `Organization` and `Space` will be set automatically to `TechEd2018_CNA376-TechEd2018` and the space your user is assigned to.
-Click on the `Save` button.

-   Do NOT click the `Reinstall Builder` button.
+   Do **NOT** click the `Reinstall Builder` button as this would affect users running along with in the same Cloud Foundry space.

    <p align="center"><img width="640" src="res/pic203.png" alt="Enter Cloud Foundry API endpoint"> </p>

+   **Click on the `Save` button**, even if you haven't changed anything.

+   You will get a confirmation message:
    <p align="center"><img width="320" src="res/pic204.png" alt="Confirmation about stored preferences"> </p>